 - Many instances of "the kids", "the suburbs", "suburban war" — and much reference to "the feeling."

-- Radiohead included the line "I don't know why I feel so tongue-tied/I don't know why I feel so skinned alive" in two songs.
-The first to use it was "Cuttooth", a popular b-side to their album Amnesiac; the second song, "Myxomytosis", is on Hail To The Thief, released after Amnesiac.
+- Radiohead included the line "I don't know why I feel so tongue-tied / I don't know why I feel so skinned alive." in two songs.
+The first to use it was "Cuttooth," a popular B-side to their album Amnesiac; the second song, "Myxomatosis," is on Hail to the Thief, released after Amnesiac.

-- "How to Disappear Completely" has "I'm not here, this isn't happening," which will be followed up by "This is really happening," in "Idioteque."
+- "How to Disappear Completely" from OK Computer has "I'm not here, this isn't happening," which will be followed up by "This is really happening," in "Idioteque."

 - The Smiths are fond of this trope as well.